Transfer Images from Paper to Fabric or Wood

 When you are ready to make the transfer, be sure to work in a well-ventilated area.
 Place the print image upside down on the fabric or wood surface you have chosen.
 If necessary, glue one side down using tape to keep it in place and not move during the process.
 Use a cotton ball or brush and saturate the backside of the print with acetone.

 Swipe the card across the back of the printout with a back and forth motion.
 Use even pressure, and be careful as putting too much stress can tear your print.
-The ink transfers best when the area you are working on saturated with acetone, so you may need to add more acetone if the edition starts to dry.
+The ink transfers best when you are working on saturated with acetone, so you may need to add more acetone if the edition starts to dry.
 The use of a lot of acetone will also create a more precise transfer of the impression.
 In the case of large prints, it is interesting to work in smaller sections.
 Try practicing on any piece of paper, fabric, or wood to get the hang of it first.

 Carefully lift a little of the paper to see how the transfer is going, and if you don’t need to run more.
 If it’s how you want it, remove all printed paper to see your transferred image.